Research Finds Cat And Dog Owners Really “Parent” Their Pets

 For many of us, we consider our pets to be our children.
 I’ve personally polled my Cattitude Daily Facebook audience on this topic on a few occasions, with thousands of resounding yeses boldly stating that their cat is in fact their child.
 And, when you think about it, why shouldn’t they be?
 We care for them, we provide for them, and we love them unconditionally.
 And the same is true for dog owners, too.

 In today’s current climate, many of us turn to pets as a way to parent.
-It can be filling a void from kids who have already left the nest, or we can choose to welcome pets into our lives as our children because we cannot produce children of our own.
+It can be filling a void for kids who have already left the nest, or we can choose to welcome pets into our lives as our children because we cannot produce children of our own.
 Whatever the case may be, these four-legged companies cement themselves into our hearts and our lives are never the same once they enter.

 man and cat laying down

 The pet industry is a booming business—booming to the tune of 100+ million dollars to be exact.
 The reality is that many pet parents include their pets in everything, from celebrations to vacations.
-And many cat owners spoil their kitties with toys, treats, etc. instead of treating themselves.
+Many cat owners spoil their kitties with toys, treats, etc. instead of treating themselves.
 And the pandemic has completely shifted the way many of us adults, work, socialize, and carry out our daily lives.
 Pets have been a saving grace for many of us, and one of the only few silver linings of the pandemic is that many shelters across the country went empty because so many chose to adopt pets to keep them company.

 We pet parents can thank Shelly Volsche, who serves as the Clinical Assistant Professor of Anthropology at Boise State University, for her latest research which shows us dog and cat moms and dads what we have known in our hearts all along.